Mindfulness for children has been found to:

 Fees are negotiable, depending on your situation, and whether you can come the Kapiti Coast.
 I also offer FAMILY SESSIONS, and the fee is dependent on how many are attending.
 Please email me for more details.

 Mindfulness courses for children

-I occasionally offer 7 or 8-week programmes in Kapiti for groups of children of an approximately similar age range, e.g. 8 - 10 year olds).
+I occasionally offer 7 week programmes in Kapiti for groups of children of an approximately similar age range, e.g. 8 - 11 year olds).
 Scroll down for upcoming courses.

 If you can arrange a group of at least 6 children of an approximately similar age group (within approximately 3 years of each other) and a venue, i can arrange to come and teach a weekly course in the Wellington/Kapiti region.
-The programme i teach has some similarities to "pause, breathe, smile" programme (scroll down for more details)
+The programme i teach has some similarities to the "Pause, Breathe, Smile" programme offered in-house in some NZ schools (scroll down for more details)

 upcoming course for children

 a 7-week course for 8 - 11 year old children

 27 FEB - 10 APRIL (Wed)